7 (Most Detailed!) Productivity Tips for Students

 If you’re old-school, prefer to use a physical calendar, and think that manually entering all of your classes in it will be more helpful to your productivity as opposed to a virtual one, please go for it.
 However, there are many more advanced ways to use your calendar to boost productivity.

 Besides using the calendar on your phone or laptop, why not consider more advanced software to keep a better track of your classes and eliminate the chances of missing them entirely.
-You can set reminders, change dates, set time and event frequency there, saving you tons of time compared to entering everything manually.
+You can set reminders, change dates, set time and event frequency, and be super detail-oriented there, there, saving you tons of time compared to entering everything manually.

 Your calendar doesn’t specifically have to revolve around your class schedule but other things that will further improve your productivity as a student and help you perform well.